See the garden from a different angle this spring

 Starting from the orchard

 Take five minutes to immerse yourself in nature in our designated silent space.
 Switch off your phones and see what you can see, hear and smell.
 Our naturalised orchard is the perfect place to spot some of the amazing birds that nest here through the winter.
+Moving into spring, whole hosts of golden daffodils begin to carpet the ground, painting a beautiful, peaceful scene.
 We leave the autumn fruits on the ground to allow wildlife to feed as they would in the wild.
 This encourages a rich variety of animals into the space, so do keep your eyes and ears open.

 From here, take the tree-lined path down around the edge of the lawn towards the wild garden.
 This beautiful, shaded walkway gives you a glimpse into how serving staff would have moved around the grounds in the 1930s.
 As this path is hidden from view, staff could walk freely up and down it.